 VICE fiction editor Amie Barrodale recently told me to read The Vermont Plays by Annie Baker.
-I had never heard of Annie Baker, and at first I didn’t read it.
+I had never heard of Annie Baker and, at first, I didn’t read it.
 Two weeks later, Amie brought up Annie Baker again.
 Had I read her? she asked.
 I hadn't.
-By then I was wondering why she was so insistent—she had not been this way with any other reading suggestion—so I ordered a copy of The Vermont Plays, which contains four plays, and as soon as I began reading, I understood.
+By then I was wondering why she was so insistent – she had not been this way with any other reading suggestion – and so I ordered a copy of The Vermont Plays, which contains four plays, and as soon as I began reading, I understood.
 I read the book in bed, from cover to cover, and during that time in my life, when I was suffering from grief and depression, this book was one of the bright spots, and it remains so in my memory of that dark period.
-I have yet to see one of the plays performed at a theater, but I don’t consider that a bad thing, as it gives me something to look forward to.
-Like she says in this interview, Annie Baker believes that “every single person on this planet is a genius and an idiot” and “any given person you walk by on the street could be brilliant and also deluded and insane.”
+I have yet to see one of the plays performed at a theatre, but I don’t consider that a bad thing, as it gives me something to look forward to.
+Like she says in this interview, Annie Baker believes that “every single person on this planet is a genius and an idiot” and “any given person you walk by on the street could be brilliant and also deluded and insane”.
 This comes across in all her work.
-I should mention that she wrote the brilliant, moving, and award-winning play The Aliens and won the Pulitzer for The Flick.
+I should mention that she wrote the brilliant, moving and award-winning play The Aliens and won the Pulitzer for The Flick.
 If you haven’t already, read Annie Baker.
 I insist.

 VICE: When did you first know you wanted to be a playwright?

 Annie Baker: I didn't know that you could be a professional playwright until I became a professional playwright.
 When I was a kid I wanted to be a novelist.
-For some reason I was really into Anne Tyler when I was, like, ten (why?), and I wanted to be Anne Tyler when I grew up.
-I wanted to be Anne Tyler and marry a kindergarten teacher and have three children and live in a stone house.
-Then I got really into theater in high school.
-I played Horatio in Hamlet and fell in love with that play, and I also liked taping down my boobs every night and wearing an oversize peasant shirt and leggings.
+For some reason I was really into Anne Tyler when I was, like, ten (why?) and I wanted to be Anne Tyler when I grew up.
+I wanted to be Anne Tyler and marry a nursery school teacher and have three children and live in a stone house.
+Then I got really into theatre in high school.
+I played Horatio in Hamlet and fell in love with that play and I also liked taping down my boobs every night and wearing an oversized peasant shirt and leggings.
 It occurred to me then that I might want to write plays.
 Again, I didn't know you could actually do it for a living.
 I wrote a play when I was 16 but was too scared to show it to anyone.
-I also wanted to write and direct movies, and I didn't get very good grades, so I decided to go to art school.
+I also wanted to write and direct movies and I didn't get very good grades so I decided to go to art school.
 I went to Tisch [at NYU].
-I wrote one full-length play while I was there about a psychotic 11-year-old girl, and I really liked writing it and started wanting to write more plays.
-But I couldn't afford to see much theater and got really discouraged about my writing in general at Tisch, and so I didn't start writing more plays until my mid 20s.
+I wrote one full-length play while I was there about a psychotic 11-year-old girl and I really liked writing it and started wanting to write more plays.
+But I couldn't afford to see much theatre and got really discouraged about my writing in general at Tisch and so I didn't start writing more plays until my mid 20s.